Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/fzf_launcher.md

 {% endhighlight %}

-<p>The command typed into the terminal could for example be 'f vlc'.
-The
-function will expand that into 'vlc file1.mp3 file2.mp3 &' and we want
-<i>that</i> command to show up in our bash history, rather than just seeing 'f
-vlc'.
-So we first write the shell's active history to the ~/.bash_history file, then later we'll add this 'vlc file1.mp3 file2.mp3 &' command to the end of ~/.bash_history.
-Once we're all done, we'll load the ~/.bash_history file as our active history.</p>

-{% highlight bash %}

-history -w

-{% endhighlight %}

 <p>Next we store the arguments passed to our program in a temporary variable
 and sanitise them for entry into ~/.bash_history.
 Specifically, we use sed to put all input arguments on one line wrap the command by single quotes each the argument, also we put an extra single quote next to any pre-existing single quotes in the raw argument (e.g. badly named files).
-This has the effect that the quote in the argument itself is respected as such.</p>
+This has the effect that the quote in the argument itself is respected as such:</p>

 {% highlight bash %}